 - Does Learnworlds Use SCORM?

 - What Makes Learnworlds Stand Out From the Competition?

 - Learnworlds Could Be the Last LMS You’ll Ever Need

 Learnworlds is a white label full-service LMS system.
 What that means is they’re not like Udemy that has to host your classes, or Skillshare that sells your classes to people for you—they’re a service that puts you in control.

-Your website is yours, your products are yours, and everything appears as though you built it from the ground up with no help from a service, agency, or LMS system.
+Your website is yours, your online courses are yours, and everything appears as though you built it from the ground up with no help from a service, agency, or LMS system.

 Why is that a good thing?

 It shows brand diversity and authority.
-You come across as a unique learning platform that doesn’t have to host courses on the big brand websites.
+You come across as a unique learning platform or online school that doesn’t have to host courses on the big brand websites.
 While there are certainly perks to doing that, you become tied to their payment systems and their teaching methods.